|Table of contents|

 A Go variant is a member of the Edgeless Go family of variants when:

 - The rules of play are the same as normal Go.

 The second condition just concerns the graph upon which the game is played.
 So the term “edgeless Go” can also be used for Go boards without reference to the rules.

 In mathematical terminology, the second condition just says the Go board being used is a finite 4-regular graph (see the wikipedia article on regular graphs).

 A precise definition is given in the online mathematical article “locally grid graphs”.
-An interesting result in the paper is a a classification of all graphs that are locally grid.
+An interesting result in the paper is a classification of all graphs that are locally grid.
 It turns out that all locally grid graphs are embeddable in the torus or the Klein bottle!

 Most of the following examples have been proposed by various people on various forums and social media.

-- standard t-Go is an example of locally grid Go.
+- Standard Toroidal Go (‘t-Go’) is an example of locally grid Go.

 - Rectangular t-Go: as for t-Go, but on an m x n grid with m ≠ n, is an example of locally grid Go.